Jack Deveraux: 1987-1988

-Jack wanted to follow in his father's footsteps and become a politician, so he ran for assemblyman.
-Kayla wanted to divorce Jack so she could be with Steve openly, but Steve convinced her to wait until after Jack's election to approach him about it.
-As a result, Kayla spent the months leading up to the election seeing Steve on the sly during the day, then making excuses to stay out of Jack's bed every night.
-Jack and Kayla still had not consummated their marriage despite being man and wife for the better part of a year, and Kayla had no intention of doing so before she filed for divorce.
-Jack, on the other hand, accepted her refusals and acted like everything was fine, even though it obviously wasn't.
-On the night of Jack's election, a reporter handed Jack compromising photos of Steve and Kayla, hoping to blackmail him.
-Finally, Jack was forced to face the truth.
-He returned to the loft with Kayla, confronted her about the affair, and raped her.
-Then, he hired people to beat up Steve.
+Jack and Kayla's marriage was doomed from the start.
+Almost immediately, Harper began poisoning Kayla because he mistakenly thought she knew Jack was adopted.
+Steve discovered Kayla was ill, and he kidnapped her to get her out of danger.
+As he nursed her back to health, they resumed their relationship.
+Kayla wanted to divorce Jack right away.
+However, Steve convinced Kayla that since Jack was running for assemblyman, she should wait until after his election to break the news.
+Kayla therefore reluctantly returned to Jack and played the loving wife even as she avoided his bed.
+Before her kidnapping, their marriage had remained unconsummated due to first his illness, then hers.
+Now that she was back, Kayla meant to keep their marriage chaste until the divorce.
+Unaware of her plans, Jack accepted her nightly excuses that she was not yet ready to have sex, believing she just needed time.
+Meanwhile, Kayla was seeing Steve secretly at every opportunity.

-Steve was enraged, and he came for Jack.
-A fight between Jack and Steve on the roof of Kayla's loft resulted in Jack falling multiple stories.
-Jack's near-fatal injuries caused him to need a new kidney.
-Ironically, the best viable donor was his brother Steve.
-His mother Jo asked Steve to donate in order to save "Billy's" life, but Steve was conflicted.
-He finally came to the decision to donate after visiting Jack in the hospital and remembering the promise he'd made as a child to protect his little brother.
+On the night of Jack's election to assemblyman, a reporter handed Jack compromising photos of Steve and Kayla, hoping to blackmail him; finally, Jack realized Kayla was having an affair.
+He returned to the loft and raped her.
+A confrontation between Jack and Steve on the roof of Kayla's loft resulted in Jack falling multiple stories, and Jack's near-fatal injuries resulted in him needing a new kidney.
+Unfortunately, the best viable donor was his brother Steve.
+His mother Jo asked him to donate in order to save "Billy's" life, but Steve was conflicted; he finally came to the decision to donate after visiting Jack in the hospital and remembering the promise he'd made as a child to protect his little brother.
 After Jack recovered, Kayla pressed charges, but in the end, Jack pled guilty to the lesser charge of assault.
 She then filed for divorce.